ember-learn/guides-source/guides/release/contributing/index.md

 1. Tests will run against master with all feature flags on.
-2. If a commit is tagged with `[BUGFIX beta]`, the commit will be cherry-picked into beta, and the automated tests will be exececuted on that branch.
+2. If a commit is tagged with `[BUGFIX beta]`, the commit will be cherry-picked into beta, and the automated tests will be executed on that branch.
 If the commit doesn't apply cleanly or the tests fail, the build will fail.
 3. If a commit is tagged with `[BUGFIX release]`, the commit will be cherry-picked